interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 AuctionCollateralThreshold
 ..........................

-Determines the rate for the collateral rate of Vaults, at which the BTC backed by the Vault are opened up for auction to other Vaults.
+Determines the rate for the collateral rate of Vaults, at which the BTC backed by the vault are opened up for auction to other Vaults.
-That is, if the Vault does not increase its collateral rate, it can be forced to execute the Replace protocol with another Vault, which bids sufficient DOT collateral to cover the issued PolkaBTC tokens.
+That is, if the vault does not increase its collateral rate, it can be forced to execute the Replace protocol with another Vault, which bids sufficient DOT collateral to cover the issued PolkaBTC tokens.
 Must to be strictly greater than ``100000``, ``PremiumRedeemThreshold``, and ``LiquidationCollateralThreshold``.

 .. *Substrate* ::